Panfish, Perch & Sunfish Fishing In Nevada

-All about fishing for sunfish in NV lakes and ponds.
+Guide to fishing for sunfish in NV lakes and ponds.

 Throughout the state of Nevada you can find waters with populations of sunfish, including bluegill, green sunfish, redear sunfish, white bass and yellow perch.
+The purpose of this page is to share basic information about panfish fishing and identify popular sunfish fishing waters in the state.

 Panfish thrive on warm waters and do well in the southern and central regions of Nevada.
 They can be found in ponds, small lakes, rivers and major lakes including Lake Lahontan, Lake Mead, Lake Mohave, Pyramid Lake, Rye Patch Reservoir, Washoe Lake and Wild Horse Reservoir.